vadicamo/relevance-feedback/README.md

 If you use this code or dataset in your research, please cite the following paper:

-L. Vadicamo, F. Scotti, A. Dearle, R. Connor, *Comparative Analysis of Relevance Feedback Techniques for Image Retrieval*, in Proceedings of MMM 2025 (in press).
+L. Vadicamo, F. Scotti, A. Dearle, R. Connor, *Comparative Analysis of Relevance Feedback Techniques for Image Retrieval*, in Proceedings off the 31st International Conference on Multimedia Modeling (MMM 2025) (in press).

 You can use the following BibTeX entry: